ThibaultLSDC/INF8250AE_Project/README.md

 #### 1. Tabular Q Planning

-Leverages a sample model to learn Q-values
+Leverages a sample model to learn Q-values offline using planning

 #### 2. DynaQ